 This relevant and engaging curriculum centres around a challenging Big Idea, which is a conceptual statement, and offers a blend of individual and shared learning experiences, following the natural progression of the learning routines established during Primary School with the IPC.

 - Skills – ‘Be able to’; skills are learned practically and are assessed with rubrics that include three levels: Beginning, Developing, Mastering.
+The fourth level ‘Innovating’ is a result of learner-initiated, rather than directed, learning; it describes advanced skills performance and achievement that surpasses the year or grade-level expectations.

 The IMYC personal goals refer to those individual qualities we believe are essential in the 21st century.
-It is our goal to help our students to be adaptable, communicators, collaborators, empathetic, thinkers, resilient, respectful, and ethical.
+It is our goal to help our learners to be adaptable, communicators, collaborators, empathetic, thinkers, resilient, respectful, and ethical.

-Discovery Project In Grade 9
+Grade 9